 The correct frequency of feeding will vary based on the species of fish.
 In general, most fish do quite well on one or two feedings per day.
 Most fish require 16 to 24 hours to fully digest the food they eat, so a once-a-day feeding is quite sufficient.
 However, some owners prefer to feed their fish very lightly twice a day.
 Whether you feed one or two times per day, the key is to keep the feedings very small.
 The timing is not critical, with the exception of species that are nocturnal feeders, such as certain catfish.
 If you have nocturnal fish in your aquarium, be sure to feed them just before turning the lights out at night.

-There are some exceptions to the once per day feeding rule.
+There are some exceptions to the once-per-day feeding rule.
 Herbivores (vegetarians) need to eat frequently because they do not have large stomachs to hold a lot of food.
-In nature, they would graze all day long on plants.
-They should be given several small feedings a day or provided with live plants they can nibble on constantly.
+In nature, they graze all day long on plants that are readily available and have no need to gorge opportunistically.
+These species should be given several small feedings a day or provided with live plants they can nibble on constantly.

 Also, newly hatched fry and young fish not fully grown require more frequent feedings of special foods designed for fry.
 Usually, three or four feedings a day are necessary for fry.